AaltoSciComp/scicomp-docs/triton/tut/applications.rst

   <https://version.aalto.fi/gitlab/AaltoScienceIT/triton>`__ and
   searching this site.
 * Ask for :doc:`help </help/index>` if you can't find it.
-* Once you get there, make your software nice and reuseable, so that others won't have the same problems you did: :doc:`make it easy to install and reusable </scicomp/packaging-software>`.
+* Once you get there, make your software nice and reusable, so that others won't have the same problems you did: :doc:`make it easy to install and reusable </scicomp/packaging-software>`.
 Contact the :doc:`Research Software Engineers </rse/index>` for help!